The Coolest Cooler Kickstarter // Advanced Prototype Fabrication

 For many projects funded through platforms such as Kickstarter and Indiegogo, success is a dual-edged sword.
 Projects that experience unanticipated surges of popularity encounter difficulty reaching their benchmarks at the new level of demand; rewards that may have seemed achievable for a few hundred sponsors become a much larger task when numbers grow into the thousands, especially when a complex product and a short time frame are involved.

-As a result, these Kickstarter campaigners are looking to the specialists, companies like FATHOM who have the expertise and experience to guide companies through design iterations, prototype fabrication, and manufacturing preparation faster than ever before seen.
+As a result, these Kickstarter campaigners are looking to the specialists, companies FATHOM who have advanced manufacturing expertise and experience to guide companies through design iterations, prototype fabrication, and manufacturing preparation faster than ever before seen.
 Additive technologies are changing the way products are being designed and manufactured by helping designers and engineers make the unmakeable.

 Enter Ryan Grepper, creator of the Coolest Cooler, one of the most funded Kickstarter projects in the history of the site.
 Ryan undoubtedly designed a highly innovative product with more than 62,000 backers, almost $13.3 million in capital raised, and ranked in the 25 Best Inventions of the Year by Time Magazine.
 As many have seen with crowd funding campaigns, the hardest part may not always be finding the funding, but rather, being able to meet expectations and deadlines.